 What is Spinal Stenosis:

-Spinal stenosis is a narrowing of a spinal canal.
+Spinal stenosis is the narrowing of spinal canal.
 It is more common in older populations, mainly after 50 years of age.
 As the degeneration takes place in the vertebrae, the spinal canal narrows down.
 As a result, it may push the spinal cord inside the spinal canal.
 Spinal Stenosis usually occurs in the cervical and lumbar area.
 Patients may or may not show symptoms or restrictions in their daily routine.
 The presence, as well as severity of signs and symptoms, depends on the severity of the condition and varies from person to person.

 The causes of Spinal Stenosis are:

 - Direct trauma to the spinal canal in MVA

 Clinical Features of Spinal Stenosis:

 - Back pain that usually aggravates with bending backward(spinal extension) and relieves with bending forward (spinal flexion)